i-like-robots/hyperons/README.md

 ### Properties

-Properties are declared as an object containing [HTML attributes][attrs] and values.
-Attribute names may be written using any case and will always be lowercased.
-For example, the attribute `tabindex` may be written as `tabIndex`.
-Attributes requiring hyphens, such as `aria-*` and `data-*`, should be written with hyphens.
+Properties are declared as an object containing [HTML attribute names][attrs] and values.
+Attribute names will not be transformed so attributes requiring hyphens, such as `aria-*` and `data-*`, should be provided with hyphens.

 Since `class` and `for` are [reserved words][words] in JavaScript you may use the aliases `className` and `htmlFor` instead.